Skip to main content

 Ideally, construction contract documents allow the parties to:

-• Define everything in specific terms
+• Define everything in specific terms, including the parties' mutual obligations

 Identifying Construction Risks in a Contract

-Considerations As You Create Your Contract
+Considerations as You Create Your Contract

 1. Time Frame